kiyoon/nvim-hand-gesture/README.md

 I'm sorry, no Windows or Mac support as of yet.

 ## Installation
-This plugin depends on number of softwares so there's no easy way to install using plugin managers.
+This plugin depends on a number of softwares so there's no easy way to install using plugin managers.
 The easiest way to get started is using Docker.

 You need to install [Nvidia-docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
 From their official guide,